Sayomphon/Stock-Analysis-using-FinBERTandBART/Evaluate the pre-trained model before fine-tuning.md

     - tokenizer: The tokenizer responsible for processing the input data before feeding it into the model.
     - compute_metrics: A method from the metrics_calculator instance that will be used to compute various evaluation metrics.
 ### Evaluate the Pre-trained Model
+Executes the evaluation and stores the results in eval_results_before.
 ```python
 eval_results_before = trainer_before.evaluate()
 ```